thindil/nimalyzer/doc/index.rst

 1. Import the module *pragmas* from *nimalyzer*: `import nimalyzer/pragmas`

 2. Insert in the desired place in the code the pragma to disable rule.
 For
    example: `{.ruleOff: "hasDoc".}`.
-Please refer to the rules' documentation to check where the pragma should be placed.
-Some rules allow it in any place in a code, others require it in the specific place.
-For example, rule *hasDoc* require that pragma in a declaration.
+Usualy, the pragma can be placed before or in the fragment of the code in which it should be disabled, but some rules can enter restrictions about it.
+Please refer to the rules' documentation where to place the pragma.

 3. If you want to re-enable a rule in a code later, insert pragma ruleOn.
 For
    example: `{.ruleOn: "hasDoc".}`.
-Same as with disabling, please refer to the rules' documentation where to place the pragma.
+Same as with disabling, the pragma can be placed before or in the fragment of the code in which it should be disabled, but some rules can enter restrictions about it.
+Please refer to the rules' documentation where to place the pragma.
 Usually, rules require it in the same location where pragma *ruleOff* should be placed.

 Notes
 -----